kaavyalakshmanan/tele-vet/README.md

 - [ ] Payment integration
 - [ ] Undergo a pre-screening using a chatbot to indicate the level of urgency and preliminary info
 - [ ] Vets can view preliminary info on patients from pre-screening

-## Breakdown of minimal requirements
-- [x] Database Storage
-    1. Set up a database
-    2. Create a REST service in the backend that will provide endpoints for accessing the database, so we can access the data with frontend AJAX requests.

-- [x] External log-in manager
-    1. Choose an Oauth2.0 provider (Auth0 is free for up to 7k users https://auth0.com/).
-We don't want to manage this ourselves.
-    2. Set up account (details depend on provider).
-    3. Integrate into web app.

 ## Tech from Units 1 - 5: